rsksmart/faucet/README.md

 Configuration for deployment to prod/testnet
-- There is a reCaptcha site created for monitoring@rsk.co / domain rsk.co
-- rskFaucet.js configuration variables on top of file
+- Copy example-config.json to config.json and configure with your data.- rsk-Faucet.js configuration variables on top of file
-- rsk-helper.js: configure urlOfFaucetServer
 - index.html: Configure recaptcha site key: <div class="g-recaptcha" data-sitekey="reCaptchaSiteKey"></div>
 - put some SBTCs on the faucet address